Wordly Women: Catherine Hanley

 The Observatory Tower, Lincoln Castle

-Moving south, just 2 weeks later, the king’s baggage train was lost as he crossed the Wash estuary and within a few more days John was desperately ill.
-King John died at Newark on 19th October 1216, with half his country occupied by a foreign invader and his throne now occupied by his 9-year-old son, Henry III.
+When John died, half of his country was occupied by a foreign invader and his throne now occupied by his 9-year-old son, Henry III.
+The only royal castles still in royalist hands were Windsor, Dover – and Lincoln.
 The elder statesman and notable soldier William Marshal, Earl of Pembroke was appointed Regent and set out to save the kingdom.

 Following the coronation of young Henry, Magna Carta was reissued and some of the rebel barons returned to the fold, not wanting to make war on a 9-year-old king.
 However, Louis still had powerful supporters and did not seem keen to give up on his dream to rule England.

-Louis’ forces, under the Comte de Perche, marched north intending to relieve Mountsorel Castle, which was being besieged by the Earl of Chester.
-Chester had withdrawn as the French arrived and Perche’s forces diverted to Lincoln.
-In early 1217, they took the city and laid siege to the castle with a small force.
-Now in her 60s, Nicholaa de la Haye took charge of the defences, with the help of her lieutenant, Sir Geoffrey de Serlant.
-Shortly afterwards, Prince Louis is said to have personally travelled up to Lincoln to ask for her surrender, assuring her no one would be hurt, but Nicholaa refused to yield.
+Louis’ forces, under the Comte de Perche, along with leading rebels Saher de Quincy, Earl of Wonchester, and Robert FitzWalter, marched north intending to relieve Mountsorel Castle, which was being besieged by the Earl of Chester.
+Fearing he was facing the entire French invading force, Chester had withdrawn as the French arrived and Perche’s forces diverted to Lincoln.
+Gilbert de Gant, on hearing news of John’s death, had occupied the city in late 1216 with a small force.
+He was now reinforced by Perche’s army and in early 1217, they laid siege to the castle.
+Now in her 60s, Nicholaa de la Haye took charge of the defences, with the help of her lieutenant, Sir Geoffrey de Serland.

 For almost 3 months – from March to mid-May – siege machinery continuously bombarded the south and east walls of the castle.
-When the small force proved insufficient to force a surrender, the French had to send for reinforcements.
+When the allied force proved insufficient to force a surrender, the French had to send for reinforcements.
 This meant that half of Louis’ entire army was now outside the gates of Lincoln Castle and provided William Marshal with an opportunity; one decisive battle against Louis’ forces at Lincoln could destroy the hopes of Louis and the rebel barons, once and for all.

 Nicholaa de la Haye, Lincoln Castle

 Risking all on one battle was a gamble, but one that Marshal was determined to take.
 Spurred on by the chivalrous need to rescue a lady in distress – the formidable Lady Nicholaa – Marshal ordered his forces to muster at Newark by 17th May.
-While the young king, Henry III, waited at Nottingham, Marshal’s forces prepared for war.
-The papal legate, Guala, absolved the Royalist army of all their sins – of all the sins they had committed since their birth – and excommunicated the French forces, before riding to join the king at Nottingham.
+While the young king, Henry III, waited at Nottingham, Marshal’s army prepared for war.
+The papal legate, Guala Bicchieri, absolved the Royalist army of all their sins – of all the sins they had committed since their birth – and excommunicated the French and rebel forces, before riding to join the king at Nottingham.

 While at Newark, Marshal set out the order of battle, although not without some argument.
 The Norman contingent and Ranulf, earl of Chester, both claimed the right to lead the vanguard.
 However, when Ranulf threatened to withdraw his men, it was decided to acquiesce to his demands.